lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 `equalDimensions` (a comma-separated list of dimA:dimB pairs).

 Job dependencies are created based upon the Quanta dependencies.
-This means that the naming and order of the clusters in the submission yaml does not matter.
+This means that the naming and order of the clusters in the submission YAML does not matter.
 The algorithm will fail if a circular dependency is created.
 It will also fail if a PipelineTask label is included in more than one cluster section.